brisvag/stemia/README.md

 ```
 Usage: stemia cryosparc csplot [OPTIONS] JOB_DIR

-  Read cryosparc file(s) and plot interactively any column.
+  Read a cryosparc job directory and plot interactively any column.

+  All the related data from parent jobs will also be loaded.
+An interactive
-  An interactive ipython shell will be opened with data loaded into a pandas
+  ipython shell will be opened with data loaded into a pandas dataframe.
-  dataframe.

-  CS_FILE:     a .cs file followed by any number of passthrough files
+  JOB_DIR:     a cryosparc job directory.

 Options:
+  --drop-na         drop rows that contain NaN values (e.g: micrographs with
+                    no particles)
+  --no-particles    do not read particles data
+  --no-micrographs  do not read micrographs data
   --help            Show this message and exit.
 ```

 ### stemia cryosparc generate_tilt_angles